The Bankrate promise

-Venmo, the popular PayPal-owned peer-to-peer payment service, has announced the launch of a new cash back credit card that can help you earn rewards based on which categories you spend the most in.
+Venmo, the popular PayPal-owned, peer-to-peer payment service, launched its first credit card in 2020, offering cash back rewards based on which categories you spend the most in.

-This is the latest in a long line of major tech companies entering the credit card landscape.
-Bankrate industry analyst Ted Rossman points out the Venmo Card’s similarities to the Apple Card, including the young user-base shared by both companies, low fees and cash back-focused rewards.
+Over the past few years, major tech companies have entered the credit card landscape.
+Senior Bankrate industry analyst Ted Rossman points out the Venmo Card’s similarities to the Apple Card*, including the young user-base shared by both companies, low fees and cash back-focused rewards.

 “Like Apple, I think Venmo is trying to create a whole payments ecosystem,” Rossman says.
 “You could potentially get your pay deposited into Venmo, pay companies and individuals within the platform, etc.”

-The Venmo Credit Card is a Visa credit card, meaning that, at the most basic level, it offers access to a zero liability policy, roadside dispatch services, lost or stolen card replacement and an auto rental collision damage waiver.
+The Venmo Credit Card is a Visa credit card, meaning that, at the most basic level, it offers access to a zero fraud liability policy, roadside dispatch services, lost or stolen card replacement and an auto rental collision damage waiver.

 Just as with the Venmo app, the Venmo Credit Card comes printed with your personal QR code for use in paying (or being paid by) friends.
 There are also five colorful card designs to choose from.